addania/coding/src/pages/CSS.md

 h1 .purple, h3 .steel {
   color: lightblue;
 }
 ```

 ![](https://i.imgur.com/WiFdSmL.png "Photo by Addania")

+> Be careful with applying same style to multiple elements.
+Unfortunately, the comma operator has one annoying pitfall: if any of the selectors are invalid, the rule won't be applied at all. entire rule will be thrown away.

 > Another way to style `stranger` and `out here` would be nesting selectors:
 > CSS